Jun-depo/capstone-kube-app-deployment/README.md

 <img src="images/eksctl_create.png" />

 * EKS automatically configures the required resources and permissions to create the cluster.
 This creates 3 cloudformation stacks with the resources associate with them.
+Read more info on create and mange eks cluster at [this link](https://eksctl.io/usage/creating-and-managing-clusters/)

 <img src="images/stack1.png" />